Distance-2 MDS codes and latin colorings in the Doob graphs: Preliminaries

 A connected component of a subgraph of $D(m,n)$ induced by a \MMDS code $M$ will be called a \emph{component} (of $M$).
 A \MMDS code is called \emph{connected} if it is a component itself.
 The union of (one or more) components of the same \MMDS code will be referred to as a \emph{multicomponent}.

 A \MMDS code is called \emph{decomposable} (\emph{indecomposable}) if its characteristic function can (cannot) be represented as a modulo-$2$ sum of two $0,1$-functions in disjoint nonempty collections of variables.
 It follows that these functions are the characteristic functions of \MMDS codes in Doob graphs, which, in their turns, can be decomposable or not.
 As a result, the characteristic function of any \MMDS code is a sum of the characteristic functions of one, two, or more (up to $m+n$) indecomposable \MMDS codes.
-It is easy to see that, with some natural assumptions, such a representation is unique:
+With some natural assumptions, such a representation is unique:

 \begin{lemma} The characteristic function $\chi_M$ of any \MMDS code $M\subset \VV D(m,n)$ has a unique representation in the form